iwe-org/iwe/README.md

 ## Configuration

-IWE doesn't have any configuration options at the moment, but it does come with some sensible defaults.
+IWE doesn't have much configuration options at the moment, but it does come with some sensible defaults.

 For instance: